djgoku/f-poc/README.md

 * tf-state should have more limited IAM policies for s3/dyanmodb.
 * Name/tag all things to allow for better tracking/understanding resources.
+* break up `terraform/environment/*` into a couple different modules to help with speed since elastic search can take awhile to deploy.